volkandindar/agartha/README.md

 ## Http Request to JavaScript Converter
 The feature is for converting Http requests to JavaScript language.
-It can be useful to dig up XSS issues and bypass header restrictions for script executions.
+It can be useful to dig up XSS issues and bypass header restrictions, like CSP, CORS.

 To access it, right click the Http request, extensions, agartha, copy as JavaScript.